Michael Silka: Early life

-Michael Silka grew up in the northwest suburbs of Chicago.
+Michael Silka grew up in Hoffman Estates, a suburb northwest of Chicago.
 From an early age, he had a love of firearms and the outdoors, and had a history of encounters with the law.
 In 1975, Silka and another juvenile were apprehended while trying to steal camping gear and weapons from a Des Plaines sporting goods store.
 That same year, Silka and his brother Steve ran away from high school to the Canadian wilderness, returning when they had depleted their provisions.
-In February 1977, four months before graduating from high school, Silka was arrested for carrying an antique black-powder muzzle-loading rifle — reminiscent of the weapons used by early mountain men — through a park in the suburbs.
+In February 1977, four months before graduating from high school, Silka was arrested for carrying an antique black-powder muzzle-loading rifle—reminiscent of the weapons used by early mountain men—through a park in the suburbs.
 He was arrested again for the same offenses later that year.
 Silka was convicted and paid a $100 fine.

 Shortly thereafter, Silka enlisted in the United States Army, at least partly on the advice of a longtime neighbor, Forman Hurst, who later recalled him as "a good kid, a typical teenager.
 He loved the outdoors.
 That was his No. 1 ambition, to be outside exploring nature."
 In 1981, he was stationed at Fort Wainwright, located on the East side of Fairbanks, Alaska, until his discharge the same year.
 Army records show that Silka was rated an expert marksman with the M16 rifle and grenade launcher while in basic training.
 However, his stay at Fort Wainwright was marked by several run-ins with military police, including an assault charge and an arrest for discharging a firearm in a barracks.

 After his discharge from the Army, Silka returned to the Chicago area and worked at a number of jobs, mostly in construction work.
-In November 1982, he was stopped for a minor traffic violation and the officer noticed four weapons — a .44 caliber revolver, a .22 caliber semi-automatic pistol, and two knives — in his car.
+In November 1982, he was stopped for a minor traffic violation and the officer noticed four weapons—a .44 caliber revolver, a .22 caliber semi-automatic pistol, and two knives—in his car.
 Silka was charged for weapons possession and with resisting arrest after he refused to exit the squad car after arriving at the station.
 He was convicted and spent four days in Cook County Jail.
 On July 21, 1983, Silka was arrested on another weapons violation after a South Barrington officer stopped him for speeding, and a .22-caliber rifle was found in the back seat.
 He made several court appearances, the last on October 26, but then he skipped bond and fled to Alaska.
 A warrant for his arrest was issued on December 20.
 According to his younger brother Frank, Silka had been working in Alaska for some time, although he did not know what job his brother held.